CE-RISE-models/product-profile/README.md

 ## Data Model Structure

-The Product Profile data model is structured as a hierarchical taxonomy defining mandatory information for Digital Product Passports.
-The model is built using [LinkML](https://linkml.io/) and generates multiple schema formats (JSON Schema, SHACL, OWL).
+The Product Profile data model is structured as a hierarchical taxonomy defining **static foundational information** for Digital Product Passports.
+The model captures product identity and origin data that remains constant throughout the product lifecycle.
+Built using [LinkML](https://linkml.io/), it generates multiple schema formats (JSON Schema, SHACL, OWL).

+**Core Philosophy**: This model answers fundamental questions about product identity:
+- **"What is this product?"** → Product identification and classification
+- **"Who made it and where?"** → Manufacturing origin and facility details
+- **"How did it get here?"** → Import/export compliance and customs
+- **"What is it made of?"** → Basic materials and physical properties

+Dynamic supply chain events, lifecycle tracking, and real-time traceability are addressed by separate, complementary data models.

 ### Core Hierarchy